Reforming waste management

 The potential for amendment of the regulations to improve clarity and controls in this area was outlined in section 5.5 of the Discussion paper.

-The EPA will consult upon any desired amendments to regulations relating to these matters.
+The EPA has been analysing potential changes and will consult upon any desired amendments to regulations relating to these matters.

 Exploration of the introduction of an upfront levy liability

-The value of potentially pursuing such a liability system will be monitored by the EPA as mass balance reporting and stockpiling controls are pursued.
+The EPA is not pursuing an upfront levy liability in the immediate future but its possible value will be monitored by the EPA as mass balance reporting and stockpiling controls are pursued.

 Exploration of new legislative and policy measures that will keep South Australia as a resource recovery leader